 Dollop about ½ teaspoon pastry cream in the center of each circle; a spring-loaded melon-baller yields a perfectly-sized portion.
 Do not be tempted to put in more filling– the cookies will spill over or open up in the oven.

 To create the hamantashen triangle shape, use your fingers to curve up the edges of each circle to meet at three points.
 Gently press the corners together to seal the edges together, leaving the top open for the filling to peek out.
+If they crack around the corners or bottom, gently pinch the broken dough back together.
 Place them on the prepared baking sheet.
-If the cookies are very soft, put the pan in the freezer for 5 minutes.
+If the cookies are very soft, put the pan in the fridge for 5 minutes.

 Store the cookies in an airtight container for up to 3 days or so– they won’t last that long.